Welcome to Oz

 Do we need fractional reserve banking?

 It’s said that we need fractional reserve banking so that there is more debt-money available to finance economic growth.
 The counter to this comes on several levels.
 Historically, the old empires we just looked at were able to grow fine on full-reserve banking, and as we’ll see in A Brief History of Global Financial Resets, the global gold standard also allowed tremendous progress in the modern era.
-Secondly, A Brief History of Investment Banks will show whether, in the modern age, an excess of money finances real growth or something more dangerous.
+Secondly, A Brief History of Investment Banks will show whether, in the modern age, an excess of money does finance real growth or something more dangerous.

-Finally, in practical terms, the next article will show the problems that too much money causes for ordinary people.
+Finally, in practical terms, the next article will show the problems that too much money (sic) causes for ordinary people.

 🌍 Share this: